Authorize service principal access to Azure Databricks with OAuth

 For more information about authenticating with Databricks tools and SDKs that use Go and that implement Databricks client unified authentication, see Authenticate the Databricks SDK for Go with your Azure Databricks account or workspace.

-4. Construct the token endpoint URL by replacing <my-account-id> in the following URL with the account ID that you copied.
+2. Construct the token endpoint URL by replacing <account-id> in the following URL with your account ID.

 https://accounts.databricks.azure.cn/oidc/accounts/<my-account-id>/v1/token

-• Replace <client-id> with the service principal's client ID, which is also known as an application ID.
+• <client-id> with the service principal's client ID (application ID).

-• Replace <client-secret> with the service principal's OAuth secret that you created.
+• <client-secret> with the service principal's OAuth secret.

 export CLIENT_ID=<client-id>